AADavin/Zombi/README.md

     python sampLyon.py G /previous_Output_folder /previous_Sample_name

 This will cut the gene trees removing extinct species and other species that were not including in the sample

+#### Example 4 - Simulating a dataset with a massive extinction event NOT FINISHED YET####

+In this example we will simulate a dataset in which a massive extinction event takes between time 0.6 and time 0.7.

+ First thing we do is we are going to change the parameters of the Species Tree.
+ For that we create a new file using:

+     cp SpeciesTreeParameters.tsv   example2_SpeciesTreeParameters.tsv

+ Then we are going to open example1_SpeciesTreeParameters.tsv in any text editor and modify SPECIES_EVOLUTION_MODE to 4 (user defined rates).

+ We are going to change also the speciation rate to a fixed number of 10 and the extinction rate to 3.
+ For that we make SPECIATION_P0 = 10 and EXTINCTION_P0 = 3

+ Then we are going to use the file massive_extinction.tsv included in the folder SimuLYON/Example/1

+ If we open it we see a single line, that includes in this order:

+ The beginning of the rate change, the end of the rate change, the number by which the speciation rate is multiplied during that period and the number by which the extinction rate is multiplied during that period.

+ In plain words, the file says that during the time 0.6 and until time 0.7, the speciation rate is maintained the same (multiplied by 1) and the extinction rate is multiplied by 15.

+ We need to modify then the example1_SpeciesTreeParameters.tsv to include also USER_DEFINE_RATES = path_to_massive_extinction.tsv

+ Once we have done that, we can run simuLyon by using:

+     python simuLyon.py T example1_SpeciesTreeParameters.tsv EXAMPLE_2